This 1960s modernist house will be extended and remodelled, adopting a complimentary style and responding to the surroundings.

 Construction work will take place whilst the occupants remain in the house so the project has been carefully phased to keep disruption to a minimum.
 Phase 1 will see a steel frame for the new rooms constructed over the existing single storey section of the house.

-The computer generated fly-through (top) for this project has been invaluable in helping the occupants visualise the space when the work is complete.
+The computer generated fly-through (top) for this project has been invaluable in helping to visualise the space when the work is complete.